swharden/pyABF/README.md

 > _"Analysis of electrophysiological recordings was performed with custom software written for this project using Python 3.7 and the pyABF module."_

 ## Author
-pyABF was written by [Scott W Harden, DMD, PhD](https://www.swharden.com/wp/about-scott/) with many contributions from the open-source community
+pyABF was created by [Scott W Harden, DMD, PhD](https://www.swharden.com/wp/about-scott/) with many contributions from the open-source community